adobe/aem-dispatcher-experiments/experiments/enableTTL/README.md

 When the `enableTTL` flag is set and there is a corresponding `<filename>.ttl` file present in the cache, `.stat` files will not be considered when determining whether or not the requested `<filename>` is stale.

 In other words, if the activation of page-A.html occurs which touches a `.stat` file at the root of the cache (assuming a `/statfileslevel` of 0), then page-B.html (a peer of page-A.html) **will not be re-fetched** until it's TTL expires.
-This is the case even though it's last modified timestamp is now older than it's nearest .stat file.
+This is the case even though its last modified timestamp is now older than its nearest .stat file.

 Need proof?
 Let's re-enact the above scenario.